English Interjections for "Surprise"

 holy moly [interjection]

-used to express one's surprise or bewilderment
+used to express surprise, shock, or amazement

 holy cow [interjection]